OpenBSD Handbook

 To inspect the partition table:

 Unlike MBR, GPT does not require marking partitions as active.
-The UEFI firmware locates the EFI System Partition automatically based on GUID.
+The UEFI firmware locates the EFI System Partition automatically based on its partition type.

 Partitioning with disklabel #